 For the majority of studio time, seniors will explore methodologies that are consistent with their chosen artistic direction.
 It is the student's responsibility to research relevant artists and ideas, to seek out faculty expertise and to work out technical and conceptual issues.
-Students are required to participate in organized class activities, including artist studio visits and exhibitions.
-By the end of the semester, students will have formed the basis for the development of a coherent body of work, which will be exhibited/presented as part of the requirements in FIBR 420, "Senior Thesis Seminar."
+By the end of the semester, students will have formed the foundation for a studio practice that will result in a coherent body of work, which will be exhibited/presented as part of the requirements in FIBR 420, "Senior Thesis Seminar."